matthew5025/tech-tingxie/README.md

 Run cli.py to add new words into the notes.json
 Run build_deck.py to build the notes.json into an Anki

-Feel free to pull request and submit more words into the notes.json
+If you wanna add/edit words into the deck, pull and merge new words into notes.json.

+#TO-DO
+idk yet lol